D.H. Lawrence

 The world of Lawrence

 Teversal village is perhaps the best place to dive into the literary and personal world of Lawrence.
 The Grade II listed building of Teversal Manor is said to be the fictional setting for Wragby Hall – a location found in his most famous book, Lady Chatterley’s Lover.
-The Carnarvon pub, in Teversal, was formerly the Cross Keys and was a place Lawrence regularly visited.
+The Carnarvon pub, in Teversal, was formerly the Cross Keys and a place Lawrence regularly visited.
 Today at the heart of the pub visitors can sit in the Ship Room, where it is believed the author penned Lady Chatterley’s Lover.
 The novel was controversial and privately published in 1928, with an unexpurgated version published in the UK in 1960.

 This led to one of the most famous trials of the 20th century with publishers Penguin prosecuted under the Obscene Publications Act 1959 at the Old Bailey in London.
 Witnesses included writers E.M.
 Forster and Raymond Williams with the verdict delivered in November 1960 as not guilty, allowing the book to be available to the UK public for the first time.

 Later life

 Lawrence delved into a number of literary pursuits throughout his life including writing novels, poems, plays, short stories, and was also an accomplished painter.
 He travelled the world and died at the age of 44 in 1930 in Vence, France, from tuberculosis complications.
-He wrote many famous novels based in Nottinghamshire, including The Rainbow and Sons and Lovers.
+He wrote many famous novels based in Nottinghamshire, including The Rainbow, and Sons and Lovers.
 Despite moving around throughout his life, he will always be known as one of the county’s most beloved novelists.

 Where to visit